Luganega and Eggplants

 • I prepared about thirty small meatballs.

-• I also added the flour directly into the pan
+• I added the flour directly to the pan

-• By shaking the pan back and forth, all the meatballs were coated with flour.
+• By shaking the pan back and forth all the meatballs were coated in flour.

-• Very little oil is needed in the pan to fry the meatballs.
+• Only a tiny bit of oil is needed in the pan to fry the meatballs.

 • Meanwhile, in the microwave, I cooked the eggplants cut into sticks.
-Crispy mode for 15 minutes.
+Crisp mode for 15 minutes after seasoning them with salt and EVO oil.

-• With twenty minutes of cooking in the pan, the sausage meatballs are ready
+• With twenty minutes of cooking in the pan, the luganega meatballs are ready.

-• Of course, you can also use other vegetables to accompany the luganega like potatoes, mushrooms, or peppers and more.
+• Of course, you can also use other vegetables to accompany the luganega, like potatoes, mushrooms, or peppers or anything else.

 FOLLOW ME ON SOCIAL MEDIA!